awez/amirrajan.github.com/a-dark-room/index.md

 <hr />

-[Support Elizabeth Siminis on Patreon](http://www.patreon.com/elizsimins).
+[Support Elizabeth Simins on Patreon](http://www.patreon.com/elizsimins).
 This is one of her works.

 A Tribute to A Dark Room <small>(displayed with permission)</small>